Built in 1790 by Austrian architect Leopoldo Pollak for the noble Lodovico

 The villa was the Milanese residence of Napoleon and, later, of the Kings of Italy (hence its common name of "

 Royal Villa").
-Since 1928 it has been owned by the City Council, or Comune (hence its official name of Villa Comunale).
+Since 1928 it has been owned by the City Council, or Comune (hence its former name of Villa Comunale.

-Museo dell'Ottocento - called until recently Galleria d'Arte Moderna - with 19th-century French and Italian paintings.
-Particularly famous are Segantini's works and - before this painting was moved to the
+Galleria d'Arte Moderna or Gallery of Modern Art, with 19th-century French and Italian paintings.
+Particularly famous are Giovanni Segantini's works and Pellizza da Volpedo's

 Beside the Villa Reale is the